rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/2b-tekton.md

 ### Extend Tekton Pipeline with Automated Testing
+> In this exercise we'll deploy Allure - a useful tool for managing your java tests and other reports from your CI/CD server.
+The exercise is in two parts: first we'll deploy Allure using gitOps and then add the tests to our pipeline

+#### Part 1 - Allure
-1. For this exercise, we will use a tool called **Allure**, a test repository manager for Java, but first let's create SealedSecrets object for username and password:
+1. For this exercise, we will use a tool called **Allure**, a test repository manager for Java, but first let's create SealedSecrets object for username and password we'll use for this tool.
+This process should be pretty familiar by now 🃏🃏🃏

 ```bash
 cat << EOF > /tmp/allure-auth.yaml